sriram-lab/MetOncoFit/README.md

 # MetOncoFit - Metabolism and Oncogenic Fitness

-## What is MetOncoFit?
-Cancer cells rewire normal cellular metabolism to support cellular differentiation and growth.
-While several pathways have been associated with cancer metabolism and its increased cellular fitness, there have been no methods to date that describe how metabolic rewiring contributes to cancer.
-MetOncoFit is a hybrid approach that combines constraint-based genome scale modeling and data-driven approaches to identify metabolic pathways and genes associated with specific cancer tissues.

-The documentation is available online at readthedocs and can also be downloaded.
+ MetOncoFit is a data-driven approach that uses biochemical and metabolic attributes to predict tumor differential expression, copy number variation, and patient survival.

+Visit the documentation to start using MetOncoFit and explore the API.
+Feel free to submit bugs, feature requests, and Pull requests.

+To support the MetOncoFit project, you can cite our publication:
+Oruganty, K., Campit, S.E., Mamde, S., & Chandrasekaran, S. Common biochemical and topological attributes of metabolic genes recurrently dysregulated in tumors. *in preparation*

 ## Installation

+MetOncoFit is a Python package that takes curated cancer metabolic models to output differential expression, copy number variation, and patient survival classification predictions and ranked metabolic/biochemical feature importances.
 We recommend installing MetOncoFit inside a virtual environment.
 To install the package, use PyPI:

 ``` Python
 pip install metoncofit
 ```

-There are 5 core modules in the MetOncoFit suite:
-  * preprocessing.py
-  * random_forest.py
-  * model_validator.py
-  * html_build.py

-For detailed instructions...

-## Contributing
-Contributions are welcome!
-Please read the contributions guide to get started.